 - Fifth anniversary: Wood

-Unito is less than five years old, so we haven’t gotten further up the list yet.
+So far, Unito’s six years old, so we have anniversary gifts for those first six years.
 So far our work anniversary gifts have been as follows:

 These gifts are personalized with the person’s name, and they’re given the choice of color or pattern.
 And once we know the person extremely well, we try to insert inside jokes or align the gift with their interests.
 We want them to feel like they’re receiving a gift meant for them and only them.
 One of our development leaders Nilovna recently celebrated her fourth year at Unito and received a unicorn-themed pillow, because she loves them.